Pictures show Boris Johnson raising glass during lockdown leaving party

 The broadcaster said the pictures were taken at a leaving party for then-director of communications Lee Cain on November 13 2020.

-People were banned from social mixing, other than to meet one person outside.

-Mr Johnson was not fined by the Metropolitan Police over the event seen in the images.
+Mr Johnson was not fined by the Metropolitan Police over the event seen in the images, which show at least nine people in close proximity along with six bottles of wine.

 Downing Street declined to defend the scene portrayed, saying the Prime Minister will comment after the Sue Gray report into partygate is published in the coming days.